A Drummers Guide to Cleaning Cymbals

 Although these methods are extremely effective, they will remove all the printing from the cymbal.
 Some of the more established services may offer to re-apply your logos for a nominal fee.

-Given the amount of material that is removed when polishing, there is a good chance that you will hear a noticeable change in the cymbal's pitch once it is cleaned.
+Given the amount of material removed when polishing, there is a good chance that you will hear a noticeable change in the cymbal's pitch once it is cleaned.
 There may also be a slight change in the cymbal's overall complexity because of the flattening of the tonal ridges.

 These services are relatively inexpensive, but require you to entrust your cymbals to another person.
-Be sure to research the company, read online reviews and always take proper precautions when sending your valuable instruments through the mail!
+Be sure to research the company, read online reviews, and always take proper precautions when sending valuable instruments through the mail!
 If possible, visit a local ship to deliver the cymbals yourself.
 This helps ensure that the mail doesn't damage your cymbals.

 Polishing & Sanding Power Tools